-The teacher must strive to help each student realize his or her potential as a worthy and effective member of society.
+The teacher must strive to help each student realize their potential as a worthy and effective member of society.
 The teacher must work to stimulate the spirit of inquiry, the acquisition of knowledge and understanding, and the thoughtful formulation of worthy goals.